PigeoncoinClassic/pigeoncoinclassic.github.io/flightplan.md

           - graphics
           - social blitz
         content: |
           Develop our message and package it for delivery with graphics.
-Deliver to social media with interviews and community ~~spam~~ initiative.
+Deliver to social media with interviews and community initiative.

       - title: FPGA Research
         progress: 20
         tags:
           - research
+          - Xilinx
         content: |
-          Determine if FPGA software is an effective foil to the development of ASICs.
+          Determine if developing FPGA software is an effective foil to the development of ASICs.
 Execute in the best interests of decentralized mining.

       - title: Terahash Pool
         progress: 30